electric-sql/electric/examples/tauri-postgres/README.md

   </picture>
 </a>

-# ElectricSQL LinearLite Example
+# ElectricSQL Tauri Example

-This is an example of a team collaboration app such as [Linear](https://linear.app) built using ElectricSQL.
+This is an example of a team collaboration app such as [Linear](https://linear.app) built using ElectricSQL and Tauri.

 It's built on top of the excellent clone of the Linear UI built by Tuan Nguyen [@tuan3w](https://github.com/tuan3w) - The original is here